 The cost of healthcare in retirement can often be a source of anxiety for people entering retirement.
 For many, Medicare will play an important part in meeting this need, so we’ll want to make sure we have sound information to help us evaluate what coverage to put in place.
 Also it will be crucial to plan for health care costs not covered by Medicare.
 Fitting these decisions into the context of a comprehensive retirement plan is so important!

-As a financial planner, I can guide you in creating a sustainable income from your retirement assets.
-Working with your goals and objectives, we'll create a strategy to pursue a successful retirement.
+As financial planners, we can guide you in creating a sustainable income from your retirement assets.
+Working with your goals, lifestyle, and objectives, we'll create a strategy to pursue a successful retirement.

 Along the way, we’ll want to monitor the tax laws to help ensure that we are building a tax efficient plan.
 Are we working to build up a tax-free pool of resources for retirement?
 Are we managing taxable investments in a way that is appropriate for your income tax rate?
 Are there any life events that may have an impact on your tax picture?
 Tax planning goes hand in hand with a comprehensive retirement plan.

 This is meant for educational purposes only.
 It should not be considered investment advice, nor does it constitute a recommendation to take a particular course of action.
-Waddell & Reed and its representatives do not offer tax advice.
+LPL and its representatives do not offer tax advice.
 Please consult with your financial professionals regarding your personal situation prior to making any financial related decisions.
 09/20